This article was originally published in 2015 and has been completely updated in 2020.

-The past few years have seen organizations everywhere struggling with tough economic conditions.
+Sometimes you feel your organization is making good progress in the business environment – floating smoothly along through the skies.
+Other times you feel you are fighting against head winds and turbulence.
+The past few years have seen organizations everywhere struggling with turbulence – tough economic conditions.
 As a result, almost every industry has its draining experiences of restructuring, cost saving and efficiency programs intended to prepare organizations to return to growth.

 One of the toughest tasks for internal communicators is trying to translate organizational strategy to dispersed workforces – in other countries, states, regions, cities, functions or business units.
 Employees need to understand how their own efforts impact on organizational results.
 Change needs to happen locally.